The Appeal of Picking

 It was purchased in by Eric Stewart from British pop band 10CC who set about restoring it to original factory condition including finding and fitting the original motor.
 That massive restoration resulted in Ferrari Classiche certification.
 One of only nine examples built and eight remaining, this Ferrari GT has seen action in some of the great races, including ninth outright and fourth in class in the Mille Miglia, fourth outright in the Coppa Inter-Europa and a participant in the inaugural Colorado Grand, making it eligible for participation in the Mille Miglia and similar prestigious events of today.

-The horsepower supercharged Alfa Romeo 8C was campaigned as new by Alfa's proxy factory team, the celebrated Scuderia Ferrari — including the legendary Tazio Nuvolari, one of the greatest racing drivers of all time.
+enter site The horsepower supercharged Alfa Romeo 8C was campaigned as new by Alfa's proxy factory team, the celebrated Scuderia Ferrari — including the legendary Tazio Nuvolari, one of the greatest racing drivers of all time.
 It was in this Alfa Romeo and its sisters that the legendary Italian superstar driver Tazio Nuvolari and his team-mates fought a bitter rearguard action against the overwhelming might of the German teams and their own star drivers such as Bernd Rosemeyer, Rudi Caracciola, Manfred von Brauchitsch and Hans Stuck.